spruceid/spruceid.dev/docs/didkit/install.md

 Both the CLI and HTTP server are containerised and available under `ghcr.io/spruceid/didkit-(cli|http)`.

-The image are private for now, so a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) is required.
+The image is private for now, so a [Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) is required.
 Once created you can login like so:
 ```bash
 $ docker login ghcr.io -u USERNAME --password-stdin